-You have a moderate preference for a traditional setting while learning.
-You like to sit upright on a straight-backed chair and work at a desk or table when you study.
+You have a moderate preference for a casual setting while learning.
+You like to recline on a comfortable chair or sofa, or even on the floor, when you learn.
+You may even like to study while lying in bed.
 This helps you to concentrate and achieve better results.

-Based on your results, you should try to study and learn in a traditional setting using a straight-backed chair and desk or table.
-Read the following recommendations and select the ones you think would work best for you.

-Sit upright, work at a table or desk, use a laptop or desktop computer and have study resources nearby.

-Avoid sitting on a sofa, cushions or a bed when trying to learn.

-If you can't avoid soft seating, sit on the floor with your back leaning against a wall.

-Late in the Day

-Time of Day

-Research has proven that success in learning can be affected by the time of day in which you study.
+homework.

+recommendations and select the ones you think would work best for you.
+During Instruction or Activities If you can't avoid formal seating, sit on the floor while leaning against a wall.
+Working on Assignments or Independent Tasks Sit on comfortable, soft seating or try reading while reclining on a bed or cushions.
+Use a laptop or other mobile device instead of a desktop computer.
+Preparing for Tests or Presentations Avoid sitting on a straight-backed chair and working at a desk or table.
+Early in the Late in the Day Day Time of Day Research has proven that success in learning can be affected by the time of day in which you study.
 You have a moderate preference for learning early in the day.
 You are alert and do your best work before midday, and you probably prefer to go to sleep early at night.

-Based on your results, you should try to do your most challenging learning early in the day.
+Recommendations Based on your results, you should try to do your most challenging learning early in the day.
 Read the following recommendations and select the ones you think would work best for you.

-Schedule your most difficult learning and creative tasks for early in the day.

-Do routine tasks later in the day.
+During Instruction or Activities Schedule your most difficult learning and creative tasks for early in the day. day.
+Working on Assignments or Independent Tasks Do routine tasks later in the day.

-On your days off, use the mornings for studying and homework.

-Rate your profile:

-How well does it match you?
+Rate your profile: How well does it match you?